 However, most modern computers can, in their hardware, deal with a format known as floating point.
 This is very similar to what is commonly referred to as scientific notation.

-Consider a computer with word length w.
-To store a floating point number, the w bits of the word are broken up into three parts; the sign (1 bit), the mantissa (t bits), and the exponent (x bits, where w = 1 + t + x).
+Consider a computer with word length w, or, a computer which can easily handle data of bit length w.
+To store a floating point number x, the w bits of the word are broken up into three parts;